About

 Who’s involved and how the Geopark is administered

-Fforest Fawr Geopark is a partnership between Brecon Beacons National Park Authority, the British Geological Survey and Cardiff University together with a host of other organisations with local, regional or national interests.
+Fforest Fawr Geopark was formed as a partnership between Brecon Beacons National Park Authority, the British Geological Survey and Cardiff University together with a host of other organisations with local, regional or national interests.

 Contact